Joon-Klaps/viralgenie/docs/installation.md

     -profile test,<docker/singularity/.../institute> \
 ```
 !!! note
     With the argument `-profile <docker/singularity/.../institute>`, you can specify the container system you want to use.
-The `test` profile is used to run the pipeline with a small dataset to check if everything is working correctly.
+The `test` profile is used to run the pipeline with a small dataset to verify if everything is working correctly.